 What is Qurbani?

-Every year, to commemorate his sacrifice, every able-bodied Muslim is expected to provide a Qurbani donation in three shares, one to help those living in poverty, one to feed friends and family and one to keep for themselves.
+Every year, to commemorate his sacrifice, every able-bodied Muslim is expected to provide a Qurbani donation in three shares: one to help those living in poverty, one to feed friends and family, and one to keep for themselves.

-When is Qurbani?
+How Much is Qurbani?